-Recruitment will target enrolling 100 healthy, HIV-uninfected adult participants.
+Recruitment will target enrolling 124 healthy, HIV-uninfected adult participants.

-The study design includes 5 treatment groups.
+The study design includes 6 treatment groups.
 Table 3-1 provides an overview of the sample sizes, routes of administration, doses, and schedules of administration for these treatment groups.
-All groups will open to enrollment at the same time.
-Participants will be randomly assigned to the 5 groups.
+All groups will be open to enrollment at the same time.
+Participants will be randomly assigned to the 6 groups.

-Groups 1, 2, and 3 entail multiple IV administrations of one of three doses of VRC07-523LS (2.5, 5, and 20 mg/kg, respectively) on two different schedules.
-In Group 1, participants will receive one administration of VRC07-523LS every 16 weeks, for a total of 5 administrations.
+Groups 1, 2, and 3 entail multiple IV administrations of one of three doses of VRC07-523LS (2.5, 5, and 20 mg/kg, respectively).
+Participants will receive one administration of VRC07-523LS every 16 weeks, for a total of 5 administrations.
 The first and last administrations will be delivered at baseline (Week 0) and at Week 64 post-baseline, respectively.
-In Groups 2 and 3, participants will receive one administrations.
-The first and last administrations will be delivered at baseline (Week 0) and at Week 72 post-baseline, respectively.
 Recruitment will target 20 participants in each treatment group.

-Groups 4, and 5 entail multiple SC administrations of one of two doses of VRC07-523LS (2.5 mg/kg in Group 4, and 5 mg/kg in Group 5) on two different schedules.
-In Group 4, participants will receive one administration of VRC07-523LS every 16 weeks, for a total of 5 administrations.
+Groups 4, and 5 entail multiple SC administrations of one of two doses of VRC07-523LS (2.5 mg/kg in Group 4, and 5 mg/kg in Group 5).
+Participants will receive one administration of VRC07-523LS every 16 weeks, for a total of 5 administrations.
 The first and last administrations will be delivered at baseline (Week 0) and at Week 64 post-baseline, respectively.
-In Group 5, participants will receive one dose of VRC07-523LS beginning with two 16-week intervals followed by two 24-week intervals for a total of 5 administrations.
-The first and last administrations will be delivered at baseline, respectively.
 Recruitment will target 20 participants in each treatment group.